CARVE-ROBMOSYS/Yarp-SmartSoft-Integration/README.md

 # Organization
 - Bridges: This folder contains SmartSoft components aimed to work as specialized bridges between pure YARP executable and pure SmartSoft components.
 They translate a message from a framework to the other one, by following proper communication patterns on each side.

+- Systems: Contains the scenario description in form of a RobMoSys System Architecture.
+This MDSD project contains an instantiation of all the SmartSoft components required to run the demo along with the component connections.
+In order to run the demo, the robot or the simulator is required along with some additional YARP modules.

 - BehaviorTrees: This folder contains a SmartSoft message defining the `tick` semantic and two SmartSoft components.
 The first component runs the behaviour trees and send the tick messages by mean of the query pattern.
 The second component, the `TickManager` receives the tick requests from the engine and dispatch them to the actual skills.
 This components acts also as a bridge in case the requested skill is implemented in a different framework.

 - Integration: This folder contains the software library based on YARP which reproduce the RobMoSys communication pattern and some examples.